s2i61m97o/frontend-quiz-app/README.md

   );

 ```
-I am proud that I figured out the 'how-to', once I realised - perhaps it should not have taken Claude.ai to tell me - that I could use state to do this
+I am proud that I figured out the 'how-to', once I realised - perhaps it should not have taken Claude.ai to tell me - that I could use state to do this.
+I `useRef` did become useful knowledge, using it to attach `scrollIntoView` to the error message in case screens did not have the height to show the message at the bottom of the page.

 ### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.
+I will continue with using React within projects as well as developing my skills and knowledge to use more of what React has to offer.
+I will also look at CSS Animations, a possibly return to this project to add some to this quiz, such as a celebratory animation if 100% is achieved on the quiz.